UTexas80/splGoldenDeathX/README.md

       - 2.1.2.8 Trade Days by Moving Average Type: Boxplot of the trade days broken down by each individual trend.
     - 2.1.3.0 The bottom third of the panel displays:
       - 2.1.3.1 Composite Trend Return Distribution
-      - 2.1.3.2 Composite Trend Returns Annualized and
+      - 2.1.3.2 Composite Trend Returns Annualized
       - 2.1.3.3 Composite Trade Days per Trend.
   - 2.2 The Golden Cross section is divided into these three parts:
     - 2.2.1.0 Visual Boxes are dynamically controlled by the date range and the moving average type selected: